Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     or `brew --force --HEAD <foo>`.

   * `install --interactive [--git]` <formula>:
-    Downloads and patches <formula>, and then opens a shell.
+    Downloads and patches <formula>, then opens a shell.
 This allows the user to run `./configure --help` and otherwise determine how to turn the software package into a Homebrew formula.

     If `--git` is passed, Homebrew will create a Git repository, useful for